djbozkosz/BlenderMafia4ds/README.md

 3. Open Blender and go to `Edit` -> `Preferences...`.
 4. In left panel open `Add-ons` and click to `Install...`.
 5. Choose your created zip file.
-6. Now addon should be filtered in addons list.
-Check it to enable it.
+6. Addon should be filtered in addons list now.
+Expand selection and check it to enable addon.
+7. Under `Preferences` choose proper directory of `Game Data Path`.

 ### Features:
 #### Supported: